titanseason/pinyin-text-view/README.md

 ```

 ### Setp 3. ###
-  Find `PinyinTextView` in Activity or Fragment, adn set the data to display.
+  Find `PinyinTextView` in Activity or Fragment, and set the data to display.
 ```java
   mPinyinTextView = (PinyinTextView) findViewById(R.id.pinyin_text_view);